Maria Anna von Genzinger: The origin of the friendship

-Although it is not known how Haydn and Marianne met, their friendship originated in correspondence: having arranged the Andante movement of one of Haydn's symphonies for piano, she sent a copy of her work to the composer, asking him to critique it.
+Although it is not known how Haydn and Genzinger met, it likely arose because the Genzinger home functioned as a salon, with musical gatherings, and they met in this context.
+The first documentation of the friendship comes from their correspondence: having arranged the Andante movement of one of Haydn's symphonies for piano, Genzinger mailed a copy of her work to the composer, asking him to critique it.
 Here is the text of her letter, dated 10 June 1789: